CIFASIS/object-detection-sptam/README.md

 ## Pull image from dockerhub

-This image is for Quadro M6000 , GeForce 900, GTX-970, GTX-980 or GTX Titan X cards only.
+For Quadro M6000 , GeForce 900, GTX-970, GTX-980 or GTX Titan X cards only.

     docker pull eevidal/object-detection-sptam-kinetic:ros-base-xenial-sptam-kinetic-maxwell

+For GTX 1080, GTX 1070, GTX 1060, GTX 1050, GTX 1030, Titan Xp, Tesla P40, Tesla P4, Discrete GPU on the NVIDIA Drive PX2

+    docker pull eevidal/object-detection-sptam-kinetic:ros-base-xenial

+For other GPUs use FromMaxwellToOther.dockerfile to create your own